trickerer/Trinity-Bots/README.md

 Emerald Drake (Oculus)
 Amber Drake (Oculus)
-Argent Warhorse / Battleworg (Trial of the Champion)
+Argent Warhorse / Battleworg (Trial of the Champion) Alliance / Horde Gunship Cannon (Icecrown Citadel Gunship Battle) Mutated Abomination (Icecrown Citadel Professor Putricide, bots will never use)
 ```
 Note: NPCBots do not dismount from vehicles automatically while in combat.
 Use `.npcbot vehicle eject` command to force them out of their vehicles.

 #### NPCBot Extras
-Depending upon the class of the NPCBot, there may be extra options found in the Gossip menu for that NPCBot
+Depending on NPCBot's class, there may be extra options found in the Gossip menu for that NPCBot

 For example, Rogue NPCBots will present the options:
 ```